 - a member of the administrative, executive or supervisory body of a company that is wholly owned by the state or member of the executive board of a central bank

-- head or board member of an international entity
+- the head or board member of an international entity

 - an ambassador or chargé d’affaires

-The person is politically exposed if he/she holds or has held a significant public position within one year.
-Such a person’s inner circle (e.g. spouse, children, parents, business partners) are also considered politically exposed.
-This does not, however, mean that we ask for our customers’ political opinions.
+A person is politically exposed if he/she holds or has held an important public function within one year.
+The inner circle (e.g. spouse, children, parents, business partners) of a politically exposed person is also considered politically exposed.

 Why do I need to provide a copy of my driving licence or passport?

-The customer’s identity is confirmed using an official identity document.
+The customer’s identity is verified using an official identity document.

 - Identification card granted by the Finnish Police

 - Driving licence granted after 1 October 1990